 As chief sustainability officer and vice president of Environment, Health and Safety (EH&S) for Dow, Mary Draves is passionate about using science, innovation and collaboration to drive transformative and sustainable change.
 Draves has led Dow’s groundbreaking Valuing Nature Goal, which represents the first-ever commitment by a

 corporation to formally factor nature into its business decisions.
 Under her leadership, Dow has enjoyed a highly productive collaboration with The Nature Conservancy (TNC).
 Together with TNC, she and her team have helped pioneer tools and create a cultural shift that are enabling Dow sites to make a compelling business case for adopting nature-based project solutions.
 Dow’s aim is to identify $1 billion worth of value to Dow from projects that enhance nature by 2025.
-Since launching the goal in 2015, the Company has realized about $431 million of value in nature-based decisions.
+Since launching the goal in 2015, the Company has documented more than $500 million of value in nature-based decisions.
 Link here for more information on Dow’s Sustainability Goal ‘Valuing Nature‘.

 Director of Corporate Engagement, The Nature Conservancy